 Effect on US businesses

-While the Trump administration is trying to protect the freedoms of American people by banning WeChat, companies like Apple and Disney are reportedly lobbying to halt the ban.
+While the Trump administration is trying to protect the freedoms of the American people by banning WeChat, companies like Apple and Disney are reportedly lobbying to halt the ban.
 The companies argue that the ban would harm American businesses that are operating in China.

 One analyst predicts that the order to ban WeChat from Apple’s App Store could end up triggering up to a 30 percent drop in iPhone sales in China.
 WeChat is basically an intrinsic part of everyday life in the Asian nation.
 As such, people would find it difficult if they are unable to use the app.
 Almost 95 percent of iPhone users in China are apparently willing to switch to an Android device if Apple does not support WeChat.